 Walgreens recently conducted a survey regarding this year’s flu vaccine.
-Can you talk a little about the findings?
+Can you talk about the findings?
 Were any of them particularly surprising?

 What age population is often less knowledgeable about the flu?
-Why is that?
-Why do you think there are so many doubts or misconceptions surrounding the flu vaccine?
-How can pharmacists help address this?
+Why do you think there are so many doubts or misconceptions surrounding the flu vaccine and how can pharmacists help address this?

 In the survey, we asked people about common flu misconceptions and instructed respondents to share if they believed statements about the flu—like “the flu vaccine can give me the flu” or “if I get a flu shot, I will get the flu anyways.”
-We found that younger adults are more likely than older adults to believe certain flu myths to be true—out of 11 flu facts, younger adults (ages 18-34) typically answered 6 statements correctly versus older adults ages 65+ who answered 9 statements correctly.
-While those who are young and healthy may not think they need to get a flu shot, doing so can help protect not only themselves, but those around them who may be at greater risk for serious flu-related complications like seniors or those who are immunocompromised.
+We found that younger adults are more likely than older adults to believe certain flu myths to be true—out of 11 flu facts, younger adults (aged 18-34) typically answered six statements correctly vs older adults aged 65 years and older who answered nine statements correctly.
+While those who are young and healthy may not think they need to get a flu shot, doing so can help protect not only themselves, but those around them who may be at greater risk like seniors or those who are immunocompromised.

 Typically, underserved and low-income populations have less access to flu vaccines.
-This season we’re building on our immunizations outreach program to host off-site clinics in local community centers and churches to better reach these communities.
-We’re also engaging these same organizations and trusted leaders to educate communities on why the flu shot is particularly important this season and dispel common myths.
+This season we are building on our immunizations outreach program to host off-site clinics in local community centers and churches to better reach these communities.
+We are also engaging these same organizations and trusted leaders to educate communities on why the flu shot is particularly important this season and dispel common myths.

 As highly accessible providers of care in the communities they serve, our pharmacists are available to answer patient questions on the flu vaccine by phone or the pharmacy chat option available on Walgreens.com and on the Walgreens app.